pdsimari/pa6/README.md

 # Program Outputs: [What information do you display for the user?]
 ```

+##Requirements for Presentation:

+* Must use **PowerPoint slides** containing the following (in order):

+	1. Title slide with name of project and presenters
+	2. Description of chosen problem, dataset, and questions answered
+	3. Discussion of each question asked about the data:
+		* Show results obtained including graphs and interpret them.
+You may include other relevant graphics (e.g. map of Baltimore neighborhoods for Baltimore datasets).
+		* If a question requires user input, choose an input value that gives interesting results to present.
+	4. Brief statement of what you found easy, what you found difficult, and what you would do differently next time.

+* **Each person should do similar amount of presenting**, including presenting results from their own calculation functions.

+* Each group will be allotted **5 minutes** total.

+**Grading**: You will be graded on how well you meet the above guidelines, including how well you communicate your results and stay within the allotted time.

+**Practice your presentation**: work through multiple iterations to get the right length.
+Be clear and concise without leaving out important information.

 ## Submission

 * GitHub: Completed .py file (including comments).
+* Moodle: Your PowerPoint slides.

 This assignment does **not** require a flowchart or test cases.